myin142/java-learn/aws-developer/README.md

  - RDS
     - Encryption using AWS KMS for instance, backups and snapshots
     - Encryption on existing DB instances not supported
+        - Possible with snapshot and restore as encrypted instance
+    - Encryption on an instance cannot be disabled
  - AWS Encryption SDK
     - Client side encryption library
     - Encrypt and decrypt data using industry standards and best practices